quixio/quix-docs/docs/develop/integrate-data/index.md

 # Integrate your data with Quix

+TODO - this needs a bit of tidying

 There are various ways to ingest data into Quix, as well as write data out from Quix to external products and services.
 The main methods are listed here:

 1. Using a prebuilt connector